natixnetwork/streetvision-subnet/docs/Validating.md

 This step is **required** in order to receive organic requests comming from NATIX Network.

-Use the `./register.sh` script to simplify registration with the Natix application server:
+Use the `./register.sh` script to perform this step.

 ```bash
 ./register.sh <uid> <bt_wallet_name> <bt_hotkey_name> validator